craigchang/slatepedia/README.md

 # Slatepedia

-A wiki for *The Legend of Zelda: Breath of the Wild*, covering materials, recipes, armor, food, monsters, shields, weapons, and bows.
+A wiki for *The Legend of Zelda: Breath of the Wild*, covering materials, recipes, armor, food, monsters, animals, shields, weapons, and bows.
 Browse items with grid/list views, search, filter, and view detailed stats.

 **Live demo:** https://slatepedia.onrender.com/